Esbern/semanticGIS/content/Concepts/Scoping & Modelling/Ontology.md

 tags:
 ---

-An **ontology** in the context of geospatial data and GIS projects is a structured framework that defines how we represent and categorize the world of observation.
+An **ontology** in the context of SemanticGIS is a structured framework that defines how we represent and categorise the world of observation.
 It is a crucial component in defining the **[[world of discourse]]**—the specific way in which we interpret and organise the phenomena we observe ([[world of observation]]), tailored to the goals of the project.

 ### **Starting Simple: Basic Ontology Components**